hyperledger/besu-docs/docs/Concepts/Transactions/Trace-Types.md

 | `cost`    | Gas cost of the opcode.
 Includes memory expansion costs but not gas refunds.
 For precompiled contract calls, reports only the actual cost.
 | `ex`      | Executed operations.
 | `mem`     | Memory read or written by the operation.
 | `push`    | Adjusted stack items.
-For swap, includes all intermediate values and end result.
+For swap, includes all intermediate values and result.
 Otherwise, is the value pushed onto stack.
 | `store`   | Account storage written by the operation.
 | `used`    | Remaining gas taking into account the all but 1/64th rule for calls.
 | `pc`      | Program counter.